daskeyboard/daskeyboard-applet--bamzooka/README_END_USER.md

-# Automate your workflow with reusable checklists in Bamzooka!

-Bamzooka allows you to create checklists, schedule them, assign them to your team, watch progress in real-time.
+Create checklists, schedule them, assign them to your team, watch progress in real-time.

-This applet is an extension that displays a color coded notification for Bamzooka assignments on a Das Keyboard Q device.
+This applet displays a notification for Bamzooka assignments on a Das Keyboard Q device.

-- key will blink in <span style="color:red">red</span> for late due assignments
+- <span style="color:red">red</span> assigment due date is late
-- key will be <span style="color: orange">orange</span> for due soon assignments
+- <span style="color: orange">orange</span> assignment is due soon
+- <span style="color: #1DCAFF">blue</span> assignment is due later
-- key will be <span style="color: blue">blue</span> if you have assignments but none are due soon
+- <span style="color: green">green</span> no assignments to complete
-- no notifications will be on the key if you don't have any assignments

 To get started, signup for a Bamzooka account at <https://bamzooka.com>